tenwiseman/avr-denonstrator/README.md

 to check "PWON", and "PWSTANDBY" responses to the "PW?" command, decided a much simpler HA control solution was to try just pinging the receiver - with the "Standby Mode Power Saving" setting enabled.

-But a rabbit hole had opened and I just had to look into it.
+But a rabbit hole had only opened and I just had to look into it.

 ***